jeffhammond/vapaa/README.md

 ctest
 ```

-I need to iron some details to make sure I pickup the MPI vendor name to pass the correct flags.
+If you have trouble picking up the MPI vendor you can simply pass the flag `cmake -DMPI_VENDOR=XYZ`.
+For now, based on Jeff's Makefiles, the spellings needed for the compiler flags are `-DMPI_VENDOR=MPICH` and `-DMPI_VENDOR=OPEN_MPI`

 ## Design limitations